 Airbnb is one of the most popular vacation rental websites and long-term rental booking platforms.
 The company has completely transformed the short-term rental marketplace, as well as deeply affecting the long-term rental property market.
 Whether you feel that Airbnb is a savior or a demon, you have more accommodation alternatives to choose from than ever before.

 Airbnb’s vacation rental marketplace might be eating the travel world, but it is definitely not the only option available.
 Don’t get me wrong, I like staying in Airbnb properties.
 But also I like to broaden my horizons and experience new things.
-Airbnb used to be the alternative, now it’s mainstream.
+Airbnb used to be the alternative, but now it’s the corporate mainstream.

 There is also the issue of investors buying up entire apartment blocks, evicting the tenants, and renting the properties out as short-term Airbnb assets.
 Many of the world’s most interesting cities have become shells of their former selves.
 Dublin, where I grew up, is nothing but coffee shops and Airbnbs.
 Although, I must admit I enjoy the coffee shops.
 To learn how Airbnb and horrible companies like Blackstone are sucking the lifeblood from cities and turning ordinary citizens into modern-day serfs, listen to the podcast Pushback Talks and watch the documentary Push.

 During the pandemic, I stayed in a luxury suite in a 5-star hotel for a month for €1400 but I can’t claim any major travel hacking status.
 It just took a bit of research to see that businesses were crying out for customers after a year of lockdown.
 The regular price for the room was €600-800 a night, depending on the season.